lmaoclost/desafio-pediufarma/README.md

 ### Prerequisites

-Yarn, NodeJS the Database Sample running in your machine - I'm using Docker for this part -, and a text editor.
+Yarn, NodeJS the Database Sample running in your machine (I'm using Docker for this part) and a text editor.
 I'm using VSCode.
 Check the ./src/config/database.js for the Database credentials.

 ## Installing
 cd to the cloned folder